CULTofBEETROOT/apt-abroad/README.md

 is already present in the script... feel free to remove this line.

+(tor-redirects later).
+#
+#

-HAPPY CODING ON :  if you lastingly like this code, feel free giving a cofee to a charity.
+would you *lastingly* like this code, feel free giving a cofee to a charity...

 I would be thrilled to hear this was a charity to help prisonners' rights against abusive detention treatments.

-(tor-redirects later).
+(like french women receiving limited tampons and having to buy with below minimum wage the remaining quantities).